 Once adjudicated bankrupt the Official Receive will take control of all of your assets.
 The person who deals with your assets in bankruptcy is known as the Trustee, the Trustee can be either the Official Receiver themselves or a separate insolvency practitioner.

 The Official Receiver will assess your income and consider essential expenses such as mortgage, rent and household bills.
-After all of your expenses and outgoings are paid and there is a surplus from your income the surplus will be paid to the Official Receiver for three years.
-This is known as an Income Related Payments Order (IPO)
+If there is a surplus available, once all allowable expenditure has been deducted, the Official Receiver may decide to take part of the surplus for up to three years.
+This is known as an Income Related Payments Agreement (IPA).
+The Official Receiver can apply for an Income Related Payments Order (IPO) to enforce any proposed agreement.

 If your circumstances change during this time you must inform the Official Receiver so the Order can be reassessed.